-Figure~\ref{fig2} reports the measured (left) and calculated (right) transmission spectra versus the flux offset.
-The calculated spectra are proportional to the time derivative of the expectation value of the two-mode field momentum operator: $\hat{X} = i (\hat{a}_1 - \hat{a}_1^\dagger) + i \sqrt{\omega_2 / \omega_1} (\hat{a}_2 - \hat{a}_2^\dagger)$ (see Supplemeantary Information for details).
-Figure~\ref{fig2}a shows the lowest energy transition $\tilde \omega_1$ corresponding to the excitation of the state $| E_1 \rangle \equiv |\widetilde{1,0} \rangle\simeq |1,0,g \rangle$.
 Figure~\ref{fig2}b shows the transitions at $\tilde \omega_2$ and $\tilde \omega_3$.
 When the two-photon resonance frequency of the $n =1$ mode of the resonator gets across the single-photon resonance frequency of the $n = 2$ mode ($\omega_{2} \simeq 2 \omega_1$), a clear avoided crossing, induced by the effective interaction in Eq.~\eqref{Heff}, is observed in Fig.~\ref{fig2}b, indicating that our system enters the single-photon strong nonlinear coupling regime~\cite{Bouwmeester2006PRL} $g_{\mathrm{eff}}>\kappa_{\mathrm{tot}}$, where ${\kappa}_{\mathrm{tot}}$ is the total loss rate of the resonator.
 The nonlinear coupling strength $g_{\mathrm{eff}}/ 2\pi$ extracted from the fit is 59~MHz (half the separation between the double peaks at the minimum splitting), which qualitatively agrees with the perturbative result given by Eq.~\ref{geff} (47~MHz).
-While for flux offsets outside the two-modes resonance condition, the system eigenstates are approximately $|2,0,g \rangle$ and $|0,1,g \rangle$; at the anticrossing they are in good approximation their symmetric and antisymmetric superpositions $| \psi_\pm \rangle =|2,0,g \rangle \pm |0,1,g \rangle$.
-Note that outside the avoided-level crossing in Fig.~\ref{fig2}b, the spectral line corresponding to the excitation of the two-photon state $|2,0,g \rangle$ is poorly excited by the weak probe tone.
-Two-photon contributions get significantly excited only owing to their hybridization with one-photon states at the avoided crossing.
-The emission of photon pairs under very weak excitation is maximized in this region (see Supplementary Fig.~3).
-Theoretical calculations accurately reproduce all the spectra in Fig.~\ref{fig2}b, thus confirming our interpretation of the data.
-A peculiar feature of this extreme quantum nonlinear regime is that {\em linear} spectra in Fig.~\ref{fig2}b are able to evidence quantum {\em nonlinear} optical processes.
+While for flux offsets outside the two-modes resonance condition, the system eigenstates are approximately $|2,0,g \rangle$ and $|0,1,g \rangle$; at the anticrossing they are in good approximation their symmetric and antisymmetric superpositions